piclas-framework/piclas/doc/userguide/030_features_models.md

 #### Photo-ionization \label{sec:particle_photoionization}

-A special case of an initialization is the ionization of a background gas through photon impact, modelling a light pulse.
-For this purpose, the SpaceIC has to be defined and additional parameters are required:
+A special case is the ionization of a background gas through photon impact, modelling a light pulse.
+The volume affected by the light pulse is approximated by a cylinder, which is defined as described in Section \ref{sec:particle_cylinder_init}.
+Additionally, the SpaceIC has to be adapted and additional parameters are required:

     Part-Species1-Init1-SpaceIC                 = photon_cylinder
     Part-Species1-Init1-ParticleEmissionType    = 8